geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex1_Telemetry.md

 5. On this **Microsoft Download Center** window, scroll down and select the **Download** button.

-6. On the **Choose the download you want** window, select the check box for the 64 bit version of the administrative templates file (as of this writing, the file name is **admintemplates_x64_4966-1000_en-us.exe**; Note: the version number in this file name (4966-1000) may change if a more current file has been released by the time you run this lab), and then select **Next**.
+6. On the **Choose the download you want** window, select the check box for the 64 bit version of the administrative templates file (as of this writing, the file name is **admintemplates_x64_5002-1000_en-us.exe**; Note: the version number in this file name (5002-1000) may change if a more current file has been released by the time you run this lab), and then select the **Next** button in the bottom right corner of the screen.

-7. In the notification bar that appears at the bottom of the page, select **Save** to download the file to the **Downloads** folder on your LON-CL1 VM.
+7. You will download this templates file to LON-CL1, but you will NOT run it.
+Instead, in the remaining steps in this task you will switch over to the domain controller VM (LON-DC1) and run the dowloaded file there.
+In the notification bar that appears at the bottom of the page, select **Save** to download the file to the **Downloads** folder on your LON-CL1 VM.

-	**Important:** Once the download has finished, a notification bar will appear at the bottom of the page asking whether you want to run the downloaded file. **Do NOT select Run; instead, select the X to close this notification bar.** You will not run the file on the LON-CL1 VM; instead, in the remaining steps in this task you will switch over to the domain controller VM (LON-DC1) and run the dowloaded file there.
+	**Important:** **Do NOT select Run; instead, select the Save option.** Also, once the download has finished, a notification bar will appear at the bottom of the page asking whether you want to run the downloaded file. **Do NOT select Run; instead, select the X to close this notification bar.**

 8. Switch to the Domain Controller VM (LON-DC1).
 You should still be signed in as **adatum\Administrator**.